alainshumbusho/RM-P1/README.md

 Late Officer PINA

-Aloys , Survived the same staged car accident by the grace of God and is still under medical treatment.
-Some leaders refused to disburse the funds the court approved or let him go outside the country for advanced medical treatment.

-So-called COVID-19 questionable deaths under the order of a wanted criminal and former military officer in Africa

-Several (The list is long).
+So-called COVID-19 questionable deaths under the order of a wanted criminal and former military officer in Africa, Several (The list is long).

 # Publius Ovidius Naso: We can learn even from our enemies.